shaunjohansen/tiny-rbac/API.md

 ## Session

-A mapping between a user and an activated subset of roles that are assigned to the user.
+Joins a list of roles into a queryable object.
+This would most commonly be used with the set of roles associated with an authenticated user.

 ### Parameters